How Often Should You Get Your Roof Cleaned? A Homeowner’s Guide

 Why Regular Roof Cleaning Matters

 Over time, roofs accumulate debris, moss, algae, and lichen, especially in damp climates like the Pacific Northwest.
-These organisms can retain moisture, leading to:
+These organisms can retain moisture leading to Shingle Deterioration where moisture can cause shingle to rot or warp, Structural Damage that is caused by prolonged moisture exposure and shortens your roof's lifespan.
+Regular cleaning not only preserve the roof's condition but also enhances your home's aesthetic appeal.

 The Benefits of Regular Roof Cleaning

+It is safer and more efficient to hire a professional.
 Professionals use specialized equipment and cleaning solutions tailored to your roof type, ensuring effective and safe cleaning.

 Regular roof cleaning is a crucial aspect of home maintenance.
 By understanding the factors that influence cleaning frequency and recognizing the signs of a dirty roof, you can take proactive steps to preserve your home's integrity and appearance.